 “I loved the school,” Diego says.
 “It was different from all the other ambiences I’ve been in.
 It gave me a sense of peace and purpose.
 Irvine has high opportunity, a lot of great companies and chances to connect with good people.
 It’s been amazing here.”

-He got involved immediately, declaring a major in business and a minor in biology, and working in campus human resources as a student worker, taking summer jobs, tutoring people in math, and serving as an RA to ease the financial strain on his family.
+The first in his immediate family to attend college in the United States, he got involved immediately, declaring a major in business and a minor in biology, and working in campus human resources as a student worker, taking summer jobs, tutoring people in math, and serving as an RA to ease the financial strain on his family.

 “The university puts opportunities there for anyone to grasp and I’ve tried to take all of them as best I could.